4.3 Duty to Report Sex Discrimination

 Anyone who perceives an imminently dangerous situation should immediately report the situation to the Campus Police.

-Once the Title IX Office is on notice of a potential Sex Discrimination complaint, in consultation with the Complainant regarding their wishes, it will conduct an investigation and facilitate Xavier's Sex Discrimination complaint resolution process.
+Once the Title IX Office is on notice of a potential Sex Discrimination complaint, in consultation with the Reporting Party regarding their wishes, it will conduct an investigation and facilitate Xavier's Sex Discrimination complaint resolution process.

-4.3.1 Procedures if the Complainant or Respondent is a Minor:
+4.3.1 Procedures if the Reporting Party or Responding Party is a Minor:

 If an employee of Xavier University, who is required to report Sex Discrimination, in their professional capacity, receives information regarding a Xavier student who is a minor or a non-Xavier individual who is a minor (such as a middle school student attending a day camp at the University) experiencing Sex Discrimination (whether by a non-Xavier or a Xavier individual), the employee will follow University protocol to report that information to the Title IX Office immediately.
 If the employee is a mandatory reporter under Ohio Revised Code (ORC) 2151.421 and the reported behavior appears to meet ORC 2151.421(a), the employee will follow the applicable law and policies to file a report with the appropriate state child protective services agency.
 If the employee does not qualify as a mandatory reporter under ORC 2151.421, Title IX Office staff (who do qualify as mandatory reporters) will file that report.